Commmentary: Article XXII (22) covers intelligence.

-Clause 5: Before he enter on the execution of his or her office, he or she shall take the following oath or affirmation:I do solemnly swear (or affirm) that I will faithfully execute the office of Chancellor of Justice for the Nation of Pacifica, and will to the best of my ability, preserve, protect, and defend the Constitution of the Nation of Pacifica.
+Clause 5: Before he enter on the execution of his or her office, he or she shall take the following oath or affirmation:I do solemnly swear (or affirm) that I will faithfully execute the office of Chancellor of Intelligence for the Nation of Pacifica, and will to the best of my ability, preserve, protect, and defend the Constitution of the Nation of Pacifica.

-Clause 7: The Chancellor of Justice shall, at stated times, receive for his or her services, a compensation, which shall neither be increased nor diminished during the period for which he or she shall have been elected, and he or she shall not receive within that period any other emolument from the Nation of Pacifica, or any of the states.
+Clause 7: The Chancellor of Intelligence shall, at stated times, receive for his or her services, a compensation, which shall neither be increased nor diminished during the period for which he or she shall have been elected, and he or she shall not receive within that period any other emolument from the Nation of Pacifica, or any of the states.

-Clause 3: The Chancellor of Justice shall have power to fill up all vacancies that may happen during the recess of the Senate, by granting commissions which shall expire at the end of their next session.
+Clause 3: The Chancellor of Intelligence shall have power to fill up all vacancies that may happen during the recess of the Senate, by granting commissions which shall expire at the end of their next session.

 Clause 4: The Chancellor of Intelligence shall chair the Senate committees corresponding with intelligence.